EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/02-Concept-Design/Design.md

 ![BombBot](files/GrabBot.png)

 ### Description:
 The bomb bot's task is to go into areas with some sort of explosive device, grab the device, and carry it to a location where it can be safely detonated or disarmed.
-The device is equipped with an articulated arm, camera, and long range antenna.
+The device is equipped with an articulated arm, camera, and long-range antenna.

 The controller for the rover will have a screen displaying the camera view, and controls for both the arm and the rover itself.
 The controller will contain 2 joysticks, a toggle switch, and a button.
 Toggling the switch will swap between rover steering controls and arm controls.
 Pressing the button will toggle the arms manipulator between its open and closed states.
-By limiting the amount of user inputs on the controller we hope the controls will be much more simplistic and straightforward to use.
+By limiting the amount of user inputs on the controller, we hope the controls will be much more simplistic and straightforward to use.
 Audio cues will be played when the controller connects, and small LEDs will be used to indicate connectivity and power.

 Functionality will be split between three groups.
 A group for designing the movement and chassis of the rover, a group for creating the arm and IK formulas, and a group designated to the controller, wireless communication, and camera.

-### Applicable features (List of features used during brainstorm to create the design concept):
+### Applicable features (List of features used during brainstorming to create the design concept):
 - Post-catastrophe response (Specialization)
 - Bomb defusal and locator robot (Specialization)
 - Transport over rough or inhospitable terrain (Specialization)